taxigy/bavaria/README.md

 ## Public transport

 Go to subway, buy a monthly card depending on your daily route.
+If you live and work close to the city center, it's _IsarCard 9 uhr, Innenraum_, about €60 per month, that gives you ability to use all the public transport (not just subway) within first four rings (read further).

-The greater Munich area is divided into 4 zones, each consisting of 4 rinds, so 16 rings in total: [see official doc](http://www.mvv-muenchen.de/en/tickets-fares/tariff-structure/rings/index.html).
+The greater Munich area is divided into 4 zones, each consisting of 4 rings, so 16 rings in total: [see official doc](http://www.mvv-muenchen.de/en/tickets-fares/tariff-structure/rings/index.html).
 You can download detailed maps there as well.